 - Business management

-Physical trainers find employment in various fitness establishments and some are self-employed.
-According to the U.S. Bureau of Labor Statistics (BLS), employment in the fitness field is projected to increase 29% between 2008-2018.
-Motivating this increase is the recent greater health interest many people have had and their willingness to spend more money on it.
-In May 2010, personal trainers earned an annual mean salary of $35,920.
+Personal trainers find employment in various fitness establishments and some are self-employed.
+According to the U.S. Bureau of Labor Statistics (BLS), employment in the fitness field is projected to increase 8% between 2014 and 2024.
+In May 2015, all fitness trainers and instructors, including personal trainers, earned an annual median salary of $36,160.

 Professional Certification and Continuing Education